Yumli2/firmware_robot/README.md

 * RFID RC-522 sensor connector in shield;
 * Bluetooth HC-05 or HC-06 connector in shield;
 * Extension bus for other modules (line follower, etc.).
-Instructions to build your own Turrai Robot will be found in www.codedomino.org, and in this github project.
+Instructions to build your own Decabot will be found in www.codedomino.org, and in this github project.

 ## Getting Started

-These instructions will get you a copy of the firmware up and running on your Turrai Robot.
+These instructions will get you a copy of the firmware up and running on your Decabot.

 ### Prerequisites

 You need the Arduino IDE to upload this firmware to your Arduino based Turrai robot.
 Also you will need the following libraries:
 * SPI version 1.1.1
-* MFRC522 version 1.3.6
+* MFRC522 version 1.4.5
-* Ultrasonic version 2.1.0
+* Ultrasonic version 3.0.0
 * EEPROM version 2.0.0
-* Servo version 1.1.1
+* Servo version 1.1.5
+* Arduino UniqueID 1.0.9

-Off course you need a Turrai complete robot.
-See www.codedomino.org and www.genioazul.com.br to build or buy your robot.
+Off course you need a Decabot complete robot.
+See www.codedomino.org to build or buy your robot.

 ### Installing